(Malvaceae) Urena lobata L.

 Local name(s): (nya khat fai)

-Medicinal use(s): Used to treat gall stones.
+Medicinal use(s): Used to treat gallstones.

 Part(s) used: root